 Not domineering over those in your charge, but being EXAMPLES (ginomai) to the flock. – 1 Peter 5:3

-The word “generate” comes form the Greek word ginomai that means to bring into being.
+The word 'generate' comes from the Greek word 'ginomai' that means to bring into being.
 It is the power to energize and inspire people by example.
-It is the example of Jesus Christ (Yahshua) and the apostles that should point to and inspire us to greater and greater service.
+It is the example of Christ and the apostles that should point to and inspire us to greater service.
 The principles of the Kingdom of God that apply to us today are upside down to the model of the world.
-There is no thought of ruling over others, but SERVING them.
+There is no thought of ruling over others, but serving them.

-The manners, gestures and behaviors of the modern “church” system are antichrist as they have replaced the genuine model of Jesus Christ (Yahshua) for the one of their own making.
-Following corrupt, entitled, self-centered, salaried, religious men will not bring the life changing power of the Holy Spirit, but put people into bondage.
+The manners, gestures and behaviours of those in the modern church system are antichrist as they have replaced the genuine model of Christ for the one of their own making.
+Following corrupt, entitled, self-centred, salaried, religious men will not bring the life changing power of the Holy Spirit, but put people into bondage.

-Jesus Christ (Yahshua) is our ultimate example.
+Christ is our ultimate example.
 When we see him for who he truly is, it will transform us into his likeness where the spirit of the Father will tabernacle within us.
-Without the power of his example, all that is left will be tyrannical reins.
+Without the power of his example, all that is left will be tyrannical reins of church men.

 Do not rebuke an OLDER MAN (presbuteros) but encourage him as you would a father, younger men as brothers, OLDER WOMEN (presbuteros) as mothers, younger women as sisters, in all purity. – 1 Timothy 5:1-2